lukestairwalker/OpenCV/README.md

-# Corner Detection Algorithms in Python
+# OpenCV:Corner Detection Algorithms in Python

+## my goal: learn python (numpy, pandas, OpenCV) with a focus on robotic applications

 This project implements classic corner detection algorithms such as: